Reviewing Coca-Cola FEMSA (KOF) & Its Competitors

 |2.43

-Coca-Cola FEMSA currently has a consensus price target of $59.50, suggesting a potential upside of 7.93%.
-As a group, “Bottled & canned soft drinks” companies have a potential upside of 41.64%.
-Given Coca-Cola FEMSA’s peers stronger consensus rating and higher possible upside, analysts plainly believe Coca-Cola FEMSA has less favorable growth aspects than its peers.
+Coca-Cola FEMSA currently has a consensus target price of $59.50, suggesting a potential upside of 6.46%.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 39.19%.
+Given Coca-Cola FEMSA’s rivals stronger consensus rating and higher possible upside, analysts clearly believe Coca-Cola FEMSA has less favorable growth aspects than its rivals.

+Coca-Cola FEMSA pays an annual dividend of $2.42 per share and has a dividend yield of 4.3%.
+Coca-Cola FEMSA pays out 65.8% of its earnings in the form of a dividend.
+As a group, “Bottled & canned soft drinks” companies pay a dividend yield of 0.9% and pay out 20.6% of their earnings in the form of a dividend.

 Summary

-Coca-Cola FEMSA peers beat Coca-Cola FEMSA on 8 of the 15 factors compared.
+Coca-Cola FEMSA rivals beat Coca-Cola FEMSA on 8 of the 15 factors compared.

 About Coca-Cola FEMSA (Get Rating)